Ridalor/Customer/docs/README.md

 Welcome to the documentation for Customer Api.

+Full example to quickly get started at the bottom or click here: [Full example](#fullExample)

 ## Getting information about the Customer

 In order to get information about the customer, send a request with the raw jwt object(which is sent by the client).